 How to pickle red cabbage

-Red cabbage is in season in the UK in November and December so is a wonderful ingredient to use in many winter dishes.
-It is often braised or boiled but by pickling the red cabbage, you can enjoy this vibrant vegetable well after the season has finished.
+Red cabbage is in season in the UK in November and December and makes a wonderful inclusion in many winter dishes.
+It can be braised or boiled, as well as enjoyed raw in salads or salads, but by pickling the red cabbage you can store and enjoy this vibrant vegetable well after the season has finished.

 Ingredients